-Inflation rates have begun to slow.
-Nonetheless, we continue to actively monitor market trends specifically as it relates to the sourcing of raw materials.
+Inflation rates have begun to moderate.
+Nonetheless, we continue to actively monitor market trends specifically related to the sourcing of raw materials.
 We also continue to work diligently to ensure selling prices offset the impact of raw material, labor, and logistics-related inflation on our businesses.
 Our productivity and continuous improvement initiatives are focused on delivering expanding profit margins in all our businesses.